typicode/mistcss/docs/getting-started.md

 ## Next step

-Visit the [worfklow](workflow) section to see how to automatically run `mistcss` as part your dev workflow.
+Visit the [workflow](workflow) section to see how to automatically run `mistcss` as part your dev workflow.

 ## Support